Holland-Cycling.com - banner

 Taking your bicycle on the train

 You will need to purchase a special Bicycle Day Ticket.
 Folding bikes - as long as they are folded - are considered luggage and can be taken free of charge any time of the day.
+However, from 1 July 2024 new rules apply.
+Only folding bikes that are under 45 cm wide - 86 cm long - 80 cm high when folded can be taken on NS trains free of charge.

 Tips for taking your bicycle on the train